q3769/chunk4j/README.md

 }
 ```

-On the chopper side, data bytes are chopped into a group of chunks.
-Internally, the chopper assigns a group ID to all the chunks of the same group representing the original data bytes.
+On the chopper side, a data blob (bytes) is chopped into a group of chunks.
+Internally, the chopper assigns the same group ID to all the chunks of the same group representing the original data bytes.

 ```
 public class MySender {

-	priviate Chopper chopper = DefaultChopper.ofChunkByteCapacity(1024);
+	priviate Chopper chopper = DefaultChopper.ofChunkByteCapacity(1024); // holds up to 1024 bytes

 	...